School Psychology: Admissions

 The most successful candidates to the Master of Science school psychology program are undergraduate psychology majors who have a minimum grade point average of 3.0.
 Additionally, non-psychology majors who have taken at least 15 credits of psychology courses as well as an undergraduate statistics course with a minimum GPA of 3.0 in these courses are also good candidates.
 Admission requirements include:

 - Complete the Graduate School Application,

-- Autobiographical essay focusing on your motivation to become a school psychologist (make sure your full name is included)
+- Autobiographical essay focusing on student’s motivation to become a school psychologist

-For those students who have earned a master’s degree in school psychology or a related area, you may apply for direct admission to the certification phase of the school psychology program.
-Applicants to the certification phase are not required to submit a Miller Analogies Test score; however, all other admission requirements listed for the master’s degree program must be met.
+Individuals who have earned a master’s degree in school or educational psychology may apply for direct admission to the certification phase of the school psychology program.
+Applicants to the certification phase are not required to submit a Miller Analogies Test (MAT) or Graduate Record Exam (GRE) score; however, all other admission requirements listed for the master’s degree program must be met.

 This program is a summer start only.

 Complete applications for this program need to be submitted no later than February 15th.